PatrickKyei/exception/_posts/2022-08-26-tips-from-the-great-life-agreements.md

 ## 4. Always Do Your Best

 Your best is going to change from moment to moment; it will be different when you are healthy as opposed to sick.
-Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse and regret."
+Under any circumstance, simply do your best, and you will avoid self-judgment, self-abuse and regret.